Best Times to Visit Boston, Massachusetts, USA

 MBTA Subway ('The T')

-Boston's subway system is extensive and affordable, connecting most major neighborhoods and attractions.
+Boston's subway system is extensive and affordable, connecting most major attractions.
 It's efficient for longer distances, especially during peak hours when traffic is heavy.
-The different lines use various colored designations, so familiarize yourself with the map before you go.
+The different lines use color-coded designations for easy navigation.

 The 'CharlieCard'

-The CharlieCard is a rechargeable fare card for the MBTA, offering a more convenient and often cheaper way to pay for rides than single-ride tickets.
-It works across all MBTA modes (subway, bus, commuter rail).
+A rechargeable fare card for the MBTA, offering a more convenient and cost-effective way to pay for rides compared to single-use tickets.
+It can be used on subways, buses, and trolleys.

 Ride-sharing services (Uber/Lyft)